blindassassin111/Viktus_Styrka_Plate_Files/README.md

 Recommended foam thickness of 3mm, max of 4.

-Max plate thickness is 2mm unless you use flat head screws and coutnersink them in the plate.
+Max plate thickness is 2mm unless you use flat head screws and countersink them in the plate.

 Plate foam and plate files are non-ISO versions for now, may upload ISO version at some point.